 - Public Safety Services will keep the order on file and assist in directing the complainant to resources within the campus to develop a Safety Action Plan.

-- Public Safety Services, Dean of Students Office, Housing, Title IX, and the Center for Women & Gender Equity are resources available to assist in developing a plan.
+- Public Safety Services, Housing, Office for Title IX and Institutional Equity, and the Center for Women & Gender Equity are resources available to assist in developing a plan.
 The plan is intended to reduce the risk of harm while on campus.

 - The plan may include but is not limited to change of academic, housing, transportation, working or other special safety factors on a case by case basis.

 - Pew Campus Security and Regional Centers does not offer this service.

 A State of Michigan guide for Personal Protection Orders is available online here.

 What if I don't want a Personal Protection Order?
 What else can I do?

 - Under circumstances where a community member does not wish to obtain a PPO for domestic or stalking incidents, yet does not want contact with another person, Public Safety Services and Pew Campus Security and Regional Centers can assist with a “No Contact/Cease and Desist” letter.

 - To obtain such a letter, a community member is required to file a report with the Public Safety Services or Pew Campus Security and Regional Centers summarizing the nature of the incident.